EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 ```

 > **NOTE:**
-> To ensure the integrity of your backup system, incremental backups
+> To ensure the integrity of your backup system, block-level incremental backups
 > cannot use the keep annotation in Barman.
 This restriction is due to
-> the way incremental backups depend on each other.
+> the way block-level incremental backups depend on each other.
 Using the keep
-> annotation with incremental backups could result in orphaned backups,
+> annotation on such backups could result in orphaned backups,
 > which means that certain backups might exist without their necessary
 > parent backups.
 >
 > In simpler terms, if you were allowed to apply the keep annotation to
-> an incremental backup, there would be a risk that parts of the backup
+> a block-level incremental backup, there would be a risk that parts of the backup
 > chain would be retained without their required predecessors.
 This
-> situation could create backups that would be no longer useful or
+> situation could create backups that would be no longer be useful or
 > complete, as they would be missing the essential parent backups needed
 > to restore them properly.